vsauerland/RCMAES/README.md

 according to steps 2), 3), and 5) of their "README.txt".
 You also need to install PETSc according to step 1) of their "README.txt" in order to compile the MOPS code.
-After unpacking the folder "MOPS" can be compiled by typing "make rmops".
+The code can then be compiled with "make rmops".
-Our files "nIter.txt", "serial.job", and "parallel.job" in our folder
+Our files "nIter.txt", "serial.job", and "parallel.job" in folder
 "CPP/optimizingMOPS" serve as template for the calibration of MOPS using RCMAES and the "slurm" workload manager, as done by [1] and [2].